-The photos for this recipe use a novelty ice cream making ball but the same results can be achieved with multiple containers and ice combinations.
-The basic principle is to keep the mixture as cold as possible so it freezes, and keep the cream mixture moving so it is churned nice and fully.
+The photos for this recipe use a novelty ice cream-making ball but the same results can be achieved with multiple containers and ice combinations.
+The basic principle is to keep the mixture as cold as possible so it freezes.
+Keep the cream mixture moving so it is churned completely.

-The ice cream is ready when the cream no longer flows like a liquid.
-This can vary from 5 to 12 minutes depending on the heat of the day, amount of ice, and the starting temperature of the cream.
+- The ice cream is ready when the cream no longer flows like a liquid.
+This can vary from 5 to 12 minutes depending on the heat of the day, the amount of ice, and the starting temperature of the cream.
 The ice cream needs to be served straight away.
-The mixture makes multiple batches which varies based on the size of your ice cream maker.
+The mixture makes multiple batches which vary based on the size of your ice cream maker.